trixirt/rocFFT/README.md

 A static library can be compiled by using the option `-DBUILD_SHARED_LIBS=off`

-Python3 development files are required to build the library.
-These are provided by the `libpython3-dev` package on Ubuntu- and Debian-based distributions, and by `python3-devel` on RPM distributions.

 To use the [hip-clang compiler][3], one must specify `-DUSE_HIP_CLANG=ON -DHIP_COMPILER=clang` to cmake.  rocFFT enables use of indirect function calls by default and requires ROCm 4.3 or